aws-samples/cilium-service-mesh-on-eks/README.md

 Outputs:

-configure_kubectl = "aws eks --region us-west-2 update-kubeconfig --name terraform2"
+configure_kubectl = "aws eks --region us-west-2 update-kubeconfig --name terraform"
 ```

-It takes 15 minutes for an EKS cluster creation to be ready.
-Terraform script updates the kubeconfig file automatically.
-Update kubeconfig as shown in the above output.
+It takes ~15 minutes for an EKS cluster creation process to complete.
+Update kubeconfig using the command provided in the Terraform output.

 Verify that the worker nodes status is `Ready` by doing `kubectl get nodes`.